 - from the diagram: the temperature and the height

-So let’s assume a certain amount of energy being radiated in all directions, by a mol of air at the surface.
-When at an other temperature, it will radiate more or less, with the 4th power.
-This gives us a measure of the amount of radiation at any temperature.
+So let’s assume a certain amount of energy being radiated in all directions, by a parcel of air , rising from the surface.
+When cooling down with height, it will radiate less, with the 4th power.
+This gives us a measure of the amount of radiation at any temperature, at any height.

 This picture shows the radiation per time unit to space of the greenhouse gases at a specific height.